Cypripedium acaule: Distribution and habitat

-Cypripedium acaule can be found in the eastern third of the United States, particularly in the Great Lakes Region and the Northeast in New Hampshire and Maine, south along the Appalachians to Alabama.
+Cypripedium acaule can be found in the eastern third of the United States, particularly in the Great Lakes region and the Northeast in New Hampshire and Maine, south along the Appalachians to Alabama.
 It is widespread in Canada, where it is found in every province except British Columbia.
 It also occurs in the Northwest Territories and in St. Pierre & Miquelon.
 Within its geographic range, it can be found in a wide variety of environments, from coastal plains, to pine barrens, to mountaintops.

 C. acaule requires highly acidic soil but tolerates a range of shade and moisture, though it prefers at least partial shade and well-drained slopes.
 It is usually found in pine forests, where it can be seen in large colonies, but it also grows in deciduous woods.
-It was long speculated that a fungus association was needed for growth, and that C. acaule could not be artificially cultivated outside of these associations.
+It was long speculated that a fungal association was needed for growth, and that C. acaule could not be artificially cultivated outside of these associations.
 However, a greater understanding of orchids in general has shown that this association is only needed to germinate orchid seeds and is not required once plants begin making true leaves.

 C. acaule is considered endangered in Illinois and Tennessee, Vulnerable in New York, and Unusual in Georgia.